Bob Roberts (footballer, born 1859)

-Robert John Roberts (9 April 1859 – 20 October 1929), better known as Bob Roberts, was an English football goalkeeper.
+Robert John Roberts (9 April 1859 – 20 October 1929) was an English football goalkeeper.
 He spent the majority of his career at West Bromwich Albion, with whom he won an FA Cup winner's medal, and also played for Sunderland Albion and Aston Villa.
 He won three caps for England and is the first West Bromwich Albion player to have appeared at international level.
 He was nicknamed Long Bob and The Prince of Goalkeepers.

 Club career

 Amateur years

 Roberts was born in West Bromwich as one of five children to James Roberts in April 1859.
 After leaving Christ Church school Bob became a plasterer by trade, while his interest in sport led him to join the George Salter's Spring Works football team, the West Bromwich Strollers.
 On 23 November 1878 Roberts played in the first recorded Strollers game, a 12-a-side friendly against Hudson's soap factory that finished 0–0.
 Roberts continued to play for the club after they changed their name to West Bromwich Albion in 1880.
 He played in various positions, including full-back, half-back and forward, and there is record of him scoring against Smethwick Holy Trinity in February 1880 in a 3–0 victory.
 However, he was generally not a success as an outfield player, one observer describing him thus:

 Roberts kept goal for the first time during the 1880–81 season.
 His first match between the posts appears to have taken place on either 18 December 1880 against Wednesbury Royal George, or else on 29 January 1881 against Hockley Belmont.
 He helped Albion reach the semi-final of the Birmingham Senior Cup in both 1881–82 and 1882–83.
 In the latter season the club won their first trophy, the Staffordshire Senior Cup, beating Stoke 3–2 in the final.
 According to the newspaper The Athlete, Roberts could take "a lot of credit for the win by his fine keeping".
 In 1885 Albion reached the FA Cup quarter-final, but lost 2–0 to Blackburn Rovers; Roberts was unable to participate in the match due to "rheumatics".